mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 together.
 However, this approach is an additional time-consuming and potentially error-prone step in the already complex design pipeline.

-TODO: diagram of TMR
+#TODO("diagram of TMR")

-To address these issues, I propose TaMaRa: a novel fully automated TMR flow for the open source Yosys EDA tool
+To address these issues, I propose TaMaRa: a novel fully automated TMR flow for the open source Yosys Electronic Design Automation (EDA) tool @Wolf2013.
-@Wolf2013.

 Modern digital ICs and FPGAs are described using Hardware Description Languages (HDLs), such as SystemVerilog or VHDL.
 The process of transforming this high level description into a photolithography mask (for ICs) or